zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Operate BuChain**

-Operate BuChain refers to writing data to or modifying data in BuChain.
+Operate BuChain refers to writing data to or modifying data on BuChain.

-**Submit Transactions**
+**Broadcast Transactions**

-Submit Transactions refers to sending a request to write data to or modify data on BuChain.
+Broadcast Transactions refers to sending transactions to BuChain to trigger execution of the transactions.

 **Query BuChain**